widgetic/pubsub.js/README.md

 traditional Javascript environments and the code is optimized to be as compact, fast and memory-savvy as possible.

-The library has been tested toroughly and the functionality is secured with a complete [set of unit tests](https://github.com/federico-lox/pubsub.js/tree/master/spec) built with [Jasmine](http://pivotal.github.com/jasmine/).
+The code has been tested toroughly and the functionality is secured with a complete [set of unit tests](https://github.com/federico-lox/pubsub.js/tree/master/spec) built with [Jasmine](http://pivotal.github.com/jasmine/).